TWBug/GoldCardHenge/content/legal/privacy.en.md

 Welcome to “Taiwan Gold Card” (https://taiwangoldcard.tw/, collectively the “Website”).
-This Website was built and organized by the “Taiwan Employment Gold Card Office” (“TEGO”), which is entrusted by “National Development Council”.
+This Website was built and organized by the “Taiwan Employment Gold Card Office” (“TEGO”), which is entrusted by the “National Development Council”.
 We respect your privacy and takes your privacy seriously.
- This Private Policy that covers and describes the policies and principles on how we collect, use, disclose, transfer and store your personal information (“Privacy Policy”).
+ This Privacy Policy that covers and describes the policies and principles on how we collect, use, disclose, transfer and store your personal information (“Privacy Policy”).
  Please take a moment to familiarize yourself with our Privacy Policy and [contact](/en/contact) us if you have any questions.

-## 1. The Applied Range of This Privacy Policy
+## 1. Applicable Scope of This Privacy Policy
  The content of this Privacy Policy includes how the Website deals and utilizes your personal information when you visit the Website and use the services on the Website.
 This Privacy Policy does not apply for relevant external websites.